 How get people laughing at cyber security

-- Bizarreness Effect – It’s been contentested from a research standpoint, but there are studies which show using strange, unusual, and extraordinary information could actually easier for our brains to retain.
+Bizarreness Effect– It’s been contested from a research standpoint, but there are studies that show using strange, unusual, and extraordinary information could actually be easier for our brains to retain.
 This is all about harnessing the power of the unexpected.

-There’s a plethora of research to back this up, but for now I’ll spare you the details.
+(BACK TO ARTICLE) There’s aplethora of researchto back this up, but for now, I’ll spare you the details.
 They’re not that funny.